mlclem/golden_square/archive/ood_class_system/diary_design.md

 So that I can keep track of my tasks
 I want to keep a todo list along with my diary

-# Tasks class & Todo list class, method to add Tasks to Todo list
+# Task class & TodoList class, method to add Tasks to Todo list

 As a user
 So that I can keep track of my contacts